 The Board of Control will grant permission to any school to participate in a higher classification than their enrollment places them in a sport with classifications.
-If a school requests and is granted permission, they will remain in the higher classification for a two-year period.
+If a school requests and is granted permission, it will remain in the higher classification for a two-year period.
 At the end of the two years, they could exercise their option again if they so desire.

 A school may play in a higher class in one sport and stay in their regular class in other sports.
 Each sport is treated individually.
 Each sport will be classified based on BEDS enrollment.
-After the classes have been determined, any school requesting top lay in a higher classification will be ADDED to that class.
-EXAMPLE: Class 4-A has 48 schools; Class 3-A has 64 schools; if a 3-A school desires to play in the 4-A class, that school will be added to the 48 making the 4-A class 49 schools.
-The 3-A class will then become 63 schools.
+After the classes have been determined, any school requesting to play in a higher classification will be ADDED to that class.

+EXAMPLE: Class 4A has 48 schools; Class 3A has 64 schools; if a 3A school desires to play in the 4A class, that school will be added to the 48 making the 4A class 49 schools.
+The 3A class will then become 63 schools.
 When this policy is used it will only affect the school desiring to change classification.